Welcome Letter

 The Global Impact of Malnutrition

 Severe acute malnutrition (SAM) results in nearly 2 million preventable child deaths every year.
-OpenBiome's program in Malnutrition is bringing together a coalition of scientists to advance new therapies for this urgent public health threat.
+OpenBiome's Malnutrition Program is bringing together a coalition of scientists to advance new therapies for this urgent public health threat.

 children under 5 years of age are affected by wasting (defined as low weight-for-height).